Consider this snippet of code that we introduced in lesson 9.25 -- Introduction to standard library algorithms:

 If return type deduction is used, a lambda’s return type is deduced from the return

--statements inside the lambda.
-If return type inference is used, all return statements in the lambda must return the same type (otherwise the compiler won’t know which one to prefer).
+-statements inside the lambda, and all return statements in the lambda must return the same type (otherwise the compiler won’t know which one to prefer).

 For example: